Mental Preparation for Civil Service Examination 2018

 However, you have worked hard and learned how the Preliminary Examination works, and you know what to expect.
 Keep in mind:

 • An easy question appears on the test—handle the easy question with extreme caution.
 Most of the aspirants, good, bad or ugly, will get an easy question right.
 Even you will get it right, but on an easy question, there is a chance of making a silly mistake.
-So, if a question seems easy to you, double check on the answer, before you finalize and choose the answer.
+So, if a question seems easy to you, double check the answer before you finalize and choose the answer.

 • A hard question on die test is a good sign, not a bad one.
 A bulk of students would not have prepared properly for the exam and such students will not be able to handle a difficult question.
 Remember that you have to “earn” the hard questions on this test.
 The hard questions are the differentiating factor.
 They separate the grains from the chaff.
 By getting difficult questions right, you ensure your selection to the next stage.